unrealwork/atsd-use-cases/USVisa/README.md

 ----------------------------------------------------

 Let's begin by taking a look at travel by country.
 The portal shown below allows you to sort by country and visa type.
 You can toggle between different countries in the first dropdown, and by visa type in the second dropdown.
-The below image output shows an output for H-1B visas, which are temporary work visas for workers in speciality occupations, issued to Indian nationals from 1997 to 2015, which increased from **31,684** in 1997 to **119,952** in 2015.
+The below image output shows an output for H-1B visas, which are temporary work visas for workers in specialty occupations, issued to Indian nationals from 1997 to 2015, which increased from **31,684** in 1997 to **119,952** in 2015.
 The number of visas issued to mainland China grew from **3,206** in 1997 to
 **18,306** in 2015.